GhostShell: Streaming LLM Function Calls for Concurrent Embodied Programming: Abstract

 \section{Abstract}

-We present \algname, a novel approach that leverages Large Language Models~(LLMs) to enable streaming and concurrent behavioral programming for embodied systems.
-In contrast to conventional methods that rely on pre-scheduled action sequences or behavior trees, \algname drives embodied systems to act on-the-fly by issuing function calls incrementally as tokens are streamed from the LLM. \algname features a streaming XML function token parser, a dynamic function interface mapper, and a multi-channel scheduler that orchestrates intra-channel synchronous and inter-channel asynchronous function calls, thereby coordinating serial-parallel embodied actions across multiple robotic components under LLM guidance.
-We evaluate \algname on our robotic prototype \rbtname through comprehensive grounded experiments across 34 real-world interaction tasks and multiple LLM backends.
-The results demonstrate that our approach achieves a state-of-the-art Behavioral Correctness Metric of \textbf{0.85} with Claude-4-Sonnet, and up to \textbf{66$\times$} faster response times compared to native LLM function calling APIs. \algname also proves effective in long-horizon multimodal tasks, exhibiting strong robustness and generalization capabilities.
+We present \algname, a novel approach that leverages Large Language Models~(LLMs) for streaming and concurrent behavioral programming in embodied systems.
+In contrast to predefined behavioral structures and plan-then-execute paradigms, \algname enables reasoning-while-acting by incrementally invoking functions during LLM streaming generation.
+We define function tokens as an XML-based function-call representation that \algname parses from the LLM generation stream and maps to callable functions.
+A multi-channel scheduling algorithm further orchestrates these calls with intra-channel synchronous and inter-channel asynchronous dispatch, coordinating sequential-parallel behavior execution across multiple robotic components.
+We evaluate \algname on our robotic prototype \rbtname across 33 real-world tasks with LLMs from nine providers.
+On 30 grounded Human-Robot Interaction~(HRI) tasks, our approach achieves the highest Directed Structured Behavior Correctness~(DSBC) score of 0.83 with Claude-Sonnet-4, while on three long-horizon multimodal tasks, GPT-4.1 attains a top human evaluation score of 7.0/10.
+Compared to native LLM function calling, our function token schema achieves a 15/15 task completion rate versus 6/15, particularly in coordinating concurrent linguistic and physical actions.
+Supplementary materials including videos are available at \url{https://coco-robot.github.io/GhostShell}.